hayley1271/Amazon-Product-Reviews-Analysis/README.md

 # Exploring Customer Feedback for Strategic Insights on Amazon Review Dataset.

-# Authors:
+# Authors
 Mousumy Kundu
 Aditi Das
 **Hayley Baek**

 # Description
-This project explores the Amazon review dataset([https://amazon-reviews-2023.github.io/](https://amazon-reviews-2023.github.io/)).
+This project explores the Amazon review dataset found here: ([https://amazon-reviews-2023.github.io/](https://amazon-reviews-2023.github.io/)).

 # Tasks
 Our primary objective is to analyze products based on customer reviews and overall popularity.
 This analysis is divided into three key subcategories: